steriley/grunt-eb/root/README.md

 ## Restarting the Project

 If you need to come back to this project at a later date, running the ```grunt.command``` will start up the preview server, afterwards execute the ```sass.command``` to start the preprocessor.

+## Enable Chrome CSS Sourcemaps
+Open Google Chrome and go to the following location in your address bar: ```chrome://flags/```

+Find the option **Enable Developer Tools experiments.** and choose Enable, hit the Relaunch Now button.

+Now when you open the DevTools settings you will have a new option of Experiments.

+Select the Experiments tab and choose Support for SASS.

+Finally go to the General tab and select Enable source maps under the Sources heading.